runit-s/FFCS-Backend-with-go/README.md

 # FFCS Backend with GOLANG

-A student, faculty and course registratoin system for our university, using GOLANG, with authentication and authorization controls.
+A student, faculty, and course registration system for our university, using GOLANG, with authentication and authorization controls.